 The music on the album is guitar driven progressive metal rooted in the eighties progressive metal movement (before keyboards became an integrated part of most progressive metal music).
-With all musicians involved being related to Fates Warning, it´s impossible not to think of this album in relation to that band and especially the early John Arch-led releases, but ultimately "Sympathetic Resonance" doesn´t sound like neither that era or later Fates Warning eras.
-I think the Arch / Matheos have succeeded in finding a good balance between recognisable elements from their Fates Warning past (and for some present) and an original sound.
+With all musicians involved being related to Fates Warning, it´s impossible not to think of this album in relation to that band and especially the early John Arch-led Fates Warning releases, but ultimately "Sympathetic Resonance" doesn´t sound like neither that era nor later Fates Warning eras.
+Arch / Matheos have succeeded in striking a good balance between recognisable elements from their Fates Warning past (and for some present) and an original progressive metal sound.

-The 6 tracks on the album are structurally (for the most part) really complex.
+The 6 tracks on the album are for the most part structurally complex.
 Especially the three longest tracks on the album, "Neurotically Wired", "Stained Glass Sky" and "Any Given Day (Strangers Like Me)", are really complex, going through multible sections and atmospheres.
-That´s why it´s also a great for the dynamics of the album that the band include relatively more "simple" and direct tracks like "Midnight Serenade" and "Incense and Myrrh".
+That´s why it´s also great for the dynamics of the album that the band include more direct and relatively more "simple" tracks like "Midnight Serenade" and "Incense and Myrrh".
 While the former is a powerful progressive metal track the latter is a beautiful ballad, that closes the album in great style.
 The dark and heavy "On the Fence" is probably the least remarkable track on the album, but it says a lot about the quality of the rest of the material, when a fantastic track like "On the Fence" is pulled out as an example of a slight decline in quality.
-And mind you I´m saying a slight decline.
+And mind you I say a SLIGHT decline in quality.